 - Greenwich Indoor Market – a UNESCO World heritage site and is the perfect accompaniment for a trip to the National Maritime Museum and the Cutty Sark!

 - Covent Garden and Jubiliee Market – in a great central London location.
+For more information on the Covent Garden area check out this post!

 Visit Platform 9 and 3/4